One of the key elements to managing a successful practice is providing a great user-experience through your brand’s user-friendly website.

 What is a call to action?

-A call to action, commonly referred to as a CTA, usually comes as a button or link that entices your customer to follow this specific command as their next action or step.
+A call to action, commonly referred to as a CTA, usually comes as a button or link that entices your client to follow this specific prompt as their next action or step.

 Common CTAs include ‘Add to Cart’, ‘Learn More’, ‘Sign Up’, ‘Buy Now’ and more.